-The student must pass six IB subjects according to the following conditions
+The student had passed six IB subjects according to the following conditions

-- The grade of any subject shall not be less than three - The total number of points must not be less than 24 - The six subjects completed by the student in the IB should cover subjects of (English, mathematics and one subject of sciences) at the SL or HL. - Islamic education should not be counted among the six subjects required for the equivalency.
+- a) The grade of any subject shall not be less than three - b) The total number of points must not be less than 24 - c) The six subjects completed by the student in the IB should cover subjects of (English, mathematics and one subject of sciences) at the SL or HL. - d) Islamic education should not be counted among the six subjects required for the equivalency.

-Pakistani Board Certificates: Grade 12 certificate with a minimum percentage of 55% and Grade 10 certificate results.
+Pakistani Board Certificates:

+• Completion certificate of Grade 12 with a minimum percentage of 55% and Grade 10 certificate results.

-Nigerian/West African System: WAEC, NECO, or WASSCE board certificate with a minimum of 7 subjects of C and above and secondary school transcript of results.
+Nigerian/West African System:

+WAEC, NECO, or WASSCE board certificate with a minimum of 7 subjects of C and above and secondary school transcript of results.